By Dennis Hartley

 Once they find their shoes, and the inevitable “So what was your name again?” formalities are dispensed with over coffee, Micah (Wyatt Cenac) and Jo (Tracey Heggins) share a cab.
 After Jo requests to be dropped off “at the corner”, the two go their separate ways.
 Of course it doesn’t end there (otherwise we wouldn’t have much of a film).
 Micah spots Jo’s purse on the floor of the cab, and learns (to his chagrin) that she did not give him her real name.
 Hmm.

-This is one of those films where not an awful lot “happens”; yet for the careful observer, there is still a lot going on.
+This is a leisurely paced film; yet for the careful observer, there is a lot going on.
 Micah and Jo spend a day together.
-After some wary circling, they begin to warm to each other’s company.
+After circling warily, they begin to warm to each other.
 They ride their bikes around San Francisco.
 Micah accompanies Jo on an errand to an art museum, where her boyfriend (currently out of town) works as a curator.
 They talk about their jobs.
 They make love.
-For all intents and purposes, they begin to appear no different than any other loving couple, spending a lazy Sunday together.
-Until they pay a visit to the Museum of the African Diaspora, which sparks a philosophical debate between them.
+Despite having only hooked up the night before, they interact with the cozy familiarity of a long-time couple, spending a lazy Sunday together.
+That is, until they pay a visit to the Museum of the African Diaspora, which precipitates a potentially deal-breaking philosophical debate between the two.

 This is where the film’s central theme emerges: How do African-Americans define themselves?
-Despite the fact that he is basically a wisecracking, hipster indie culture geek by nature, Micah primarily defines himself as a “black man” who is becoming ever-increasingly marginalized by the creeping gentrification of San Francisco’s traditionally ethnic and/or low-income neighborhoods.
+Despite the fact that he is a semi-geeky, wisecracking hipster by nature, Micah primarily defines himself as a “black man” who is becoming ever-increasingly marginalized by the creeping gentrification of San Francisco’s traditionally ethnic and/or low-income neighborhoods.

 Jo, on the other hand, doesn’t feel that her “blackness” solely defines who she is, and pegs Micah as “…one of those people who thinks they chose February as Black History Month because it’s the shortest month.”
 Her boyfriend is white; a moot fact to her but a sticking point for Micah (or is it just old-fashioned jealously, cloaked in a self-righteous polemical stance?).
 Ah, mysteries of love.